Chile, Republic of (Army)

 Basic Task of the Military Medical Service

-The Army Health Department’s mission is to plan, control and apply the current planning process in order to carry out the essential tasks regarding the health system within the army as well as to provide technical assessment to different organizations and other army units, with regards to the fulfilments of health procedures that have been foreseen while applying the current legal guidelines, as well as to propose different policies that will contribute to the proper performance of the Army Health System, during time of peace, crisis and of war.
+The Army Health Department’s mission is to plan, control and apply the current planning process in order to carry out the essential tasks regarding the health system within the army as well as to provide technical assessment to different organizations and other army units, with regards to the fulfilments of health procedures that have been foreseen while applying the current legal guidelines, as well as to propose different policies that will contribute to the proper performance of the Army Health System, during the time of peace, crisis and of war.

-The Army’s Health Department’s vision is recognized as a national referent regarding the direction of different health activities, by providing a High Quality service that is modern and proactive, it’s purpose is to promote an optimal and healthy lifestyle within its beneficiaries by distinguishing itself thanks to its collaboration and interaction with the other health services that can be found within the country.
-The mission of the Chilean Army Medical Command is to provide integral, opportune and high quality health service to the Army, its beneficiaries and users in general by proving efficient management in a safe environment, along with a sustainable health system that has been subjected to comply with the current regulations.
+The Army’s Health Department’s vision is recognized as a national referent regarding the direction of different health activities, by providing a High-Quality service that is modern and proactive, it’s purpose is to promote an optimal and healthy lifestyle within its beneficiaries by distinguishing itself thanks to its collaboration and interaction with the other health services that can be found within the country.
+The mission of the Chilean Army Medical Command is to provide integral, opportune and high-quality health service to the Army, its beneficiaries and users in general by proving efficient management in a safe environment, along with a sustainable health system that has been subjected to comply with the current regulations.

-The vision of the Chilean Army Medical Command is to reach a high standard level of health care to provide to its users, by counting with a modern organization that is sustainable and adaptable towards change, based on a linkage system that sustains optimal security and offers high quality standards.
-Dependent of the Chilean Army Medical Command is the Military Health Command.
-It’s mission is to manage the military health subsystem, in order to propose the appropriate solution by fulfilling the needs of the ground forces as well as other state requirements, by providing protection and health care, through its defined health facilities and by contributing to the maintenance, recuperation and increase of its combat efficiency and to provide support to the civilian population whenever it may be needed.
+The vision of the Chilean Army Medical Command is to reach a high standard level of health care to provide to its users, by counting with a modern organization that is sustainable and adaptable towards change, based on a linkage system that sustains optimal security and offers high-quality standards.
+Dependent on the Chilean Army Medical Command is the Military Health Command.
+Its mission is to manage the military health subsystem, in order to propose the appropriate solution by fulfilling the needs of the ground forces as well as other state requirements, by providing protection and health care, through its defined health facilities and by contributing to the maintenance, recuperation and increase of its combat efficiency and to provide support to the civilian population whenever it may be needed.

 The Chilean Army Health System has been based and structured by two stratums: The Army Health Department which is a directive organization, and the Chilean Army Medical Command which is an executive organization that is in charge of the army’s health and welfare system, both are dependent of The Human Resources Command.